Firekeepers of Civilization

 It aims to develop in the Hindu mind four sets of intelligences: spiritual, cognitive, socio-cultural and political.
 The fellows will traverse through the works of luminaries such as Sitaram Goel, Ram Swarup, Sri Aurobindo, Swami Vivekananda, etc., among others.

-It tackles the primary challenge of reclaiming a living, confident Hindu identity—one that is intellectually rigorous, emotionally grounded, spiritually nourishing, and socially empowering.
+The program tackles the primary challenge of reclaiming a living, confident Hindu identity— one that is intellectually rigorous, emotionally grounded, spiritually nourishing, socially empowering and offers a vision of well-being and regenerative living for the self and the world.

 Designed for young Hindus in the USA.
 Specifically for high-school and college-going learners with: